MArhamAA1422/b6-learning/react/basics.md

 ## Intro to React
 React is a JavaScript library (not a full framework) for building user interfaces (UI).
 It was created by Facebook (Meta) and is now open-source, used by millions of developers.
+In 2011, Jordan Walke created first prototype, named it **fax js**.

 Core ideas: